mattileh/MMM-SensorGateway/README.md

 ### Clone and configure module
 * Clone MMM-SensorGateway under modules in the MM2 platform as all 3rd party modules
+* run `npm install` in module's directory to install websocket and exec modules.
 * Configuration (into config/config.js) :

 ```